 Really?
-What if this selfie stick had your logo on it and this guy got hit by the truck coming straight for him?
+What if this selfie stick had your logo on it and this guy was using it while he was driving and his truck flipped?

 It makes me want to bury my head in my hands.
 The “right promotional product” is not what is new.
 The “correct promotional product” is what will be considered useful and needed by the recipient.

 Would you like to talk about good, better or best promotional product ideas?
 Give us a call at (800)705-4265 and let’s talk.
 But it probably won’t be about that selfie stick you have heard about.

 We would like to offer you a Free Marketing Consultation.
 Most small business owners, just like you, that take advantage of this conversation, report back that their 30-minute success call was worth at least $10,000 in increased sales and savings to their bottom line.
 Let’s begin our conversation by increasing your profits.
 Go now to www.FreeMarketingConsultation.com